 Because Lyft and Uber drivers are considered independent contractors and not employees, Uber or Lyft are less likely to be held legally responsible for the actions of their drivers.
 If a driver's negligence caused the crash, you could bring a lawsuit against the driver—but probably not Uber or Lyft.

-Lyft and Uber accidents can produce significant insurance settlement amounts, as these companies carry large liability policies.
+Lyft and Uber accidents can produce significant insurance settlement amounts, but you will need an attorney to help you navigate the process.
 An attorney can evaluate your case and provide you with counsel to help you get the compensation you need and deserve.

 What Damages Can I Recover After an Uber or Lyft Accident?